rstudio/rstudio-conf/2025/README.md

 ### Plotgardener – Genomic Data Visualization Made Easy

 💬 Speaker(s): Rishabh Sharma Vemuri & Abiye Berhanu

+ 📝 Abstract:

+ Plotgardener is an R package with over 10,000 downloads that empowers users to programmatically generate complex, publication-quality figures based on genomic data.
+However, its reliance on R creates a significant barrier for users with limited coding experience.
+We developed an intuitive desktop application that uses Python to structure and load Plotgardener’s features, providing a seamless experience for users, including non-programmers.
+Built with Electron—the framework behind VSCode and Slack—the Plotgardener app provides a friendly interface allowing users to create, edit, and visualize genomic data, demonstrating how R and Python can work in harmony to expand the reach of data science tools to new audiences.

 📁 [plotgardener repo](https://phanstiellab.github.io/plotgardener/) | 📹 [YouTube Link](https://youtu.be/PW_liIFne2g)